natefair/demo-mm-bank/README.md

             LAST_NUM_CARD_DIGITS=... \
             LAST_CARD_DIGITS_PREFIX='...'

-Then, add <clientname> as a target for the "all:" target in order for it to be built when calling:
+Then, add &lt;clientname&gt; as a target for the "all:" target in order for it to be built when calling:

     make rebuild